oortcloud/node-ddp-client/README.markdown

   /* optional: */
   auto_reconnect: true,
   auto_reconnect_timer: 500,
-  use_ejson: true,           // Use Meteor's EJSON to preserve certain data types.
   use_ssl: false,
   maintain_collections: true // Set to false to maintain your own collections.
 });